Fraudulent e-mails sent from Laval and Rimouski - AMF thwarts marketing scam

 "A scam that's all too familiar"

-Through Warren English's e-mail address (email@example.com) and Alain-André Desarzens' personal e-mail address (firstname.lastname@example.org) and his website (www.myleads.8k.com This link will open in a new window), the two men promoted numerous investments, including products under the names "Mega Pension Plan">and "Cherryshares.">They offered thousands of investors around the world, including two Quebeckers, the opportunity to generate possible returns ranging from U.S.$1,000 to $90,000 on a minimum investment of between U.S.$10 and $300.
+Through Warren English's e-mail address ([email protected]) and Alain-André Desarzens' personal e-mail address ([email protected]) and his website (www.myleads.8k.com), the two men promoted numerous investments, including products under the names "Mega Pension Plan" and "Cherryshares ".
+They offered thousands of investors around the world, including two Quebeckers, the opportunity to generate possible returns ranging from U.S.$1,000 to $90,000 on a minimum investment of between U.S.$10 and $300.

 The Bureau noted as follows in its decision: "Sadly, this type of financial scam is all too familiar.
 The bait works because the initial investment is so small.
 This creates a false sense of security, since investors believe that if they lose their investment, the loss is minimal.
 On the other hand, if the investment pays off, they stand to make a lot of money!"